orca-so/whirlpools/ts-sdk/whirlpool/README.md

 - eclipseMainnet
 - eclipseTestnet

-> ℹ️ ℹ️ The setWhirlpoolsConfig function accepts either one of Orca's default network keys or a custom Address.
+> ℹ️ The setWhirlpoolsConfig function accepts either one of Orca's default network keys or a custom Address.
 This allows you to specify a custom configuration if needed.

 ### 3. Create the Swap Instructions
 After configuring the SDK, you can perform a swap.
 Here is an example of how to perform a token swap using the Whirlpools SDK: